JuliaLinearAlgebra/SpecialMatrices.jl/README.md

 A [Julia](http://julialang.org) package for working with special matrix types.

-This package extends the `LinearAlgebra` library with support for special matrices which are used in linear algebra.
+This Julia package extends the `LinearAlgebra` library with support for special matrices which are used in linear algebra.
 Every special matrix has its own type.
 The full matrix is accessed by the command `Matrix(A)`.

-Until v1.0.1 is registered and tagged, install the current master:
+## Installation

-`pkg> add SpecialMatrices#master`
+`pkg> add SpecialMatrices`

 ## Currently supported special matrices